 Remember, the GDPR defines personal data very broadly.
 IP addresses, email addresses, and usernames all qualify as personal data.
 When those items are presented on a screen, transmitted over a network or logged into a file they are “processed” and should be encrypted.

-For a comprehensive guide to aligning your remote access solution with the General Data Protection Regulation, check out our white paper “Making Remote Support GDPR Compliant: A Complete Guide.”
+For a comprehensive guide to aligning your remote access solution with the General Data Protection Regulation, check out our free eBook "The Essential Guide to GDPR Compliant Remote Access."

 It would be nice if pseudonymization and encryption were the only issues you had to deal with in your GDPR compliance odyssey, but it’s just the beginning.
 Subscribe in the sidebar to receive notifications when I post articles about how Consent, Data Minimization, and the Right-to-be-forgotten impact your choice of remote control solutions.